-It is vital to have someone on your side that understands the severity of these losses and will give you the best possible representation so you can focus solely on your business and customers.
+It is vital to have someone on your side that understands the severity of the impacts of the condemning authority’s takings on your business and will give you the best possible representation so you can focus solely on your business and customers.
 It is your right to receive the highest compensation possible, and to have a lawyer who is capable of achieving that compensation, will be by your side, will act for you, and will work in your best interest.
 Let Policastro Law Group handle this for you.

-- Business Damage Notification is sent by the condemning authority to the Business Owner at approximately the same time as the property owner receives an offer to purchase.
+Business Damage Notification is sent by the condemning authority to the Business Owner shortly after the property owner receives an offer to purchase.

 - Federal Income Tax Returns